katunilya/moona/README.md

 another code style that hides all imperative instructions under well named functions and elegant constructions.

-This is the Saint Graal of `mona` underlying concepts.
+This is the Saint Graal of `moona` underlying concepts.
 Code should be written as some pipeline that tells what actually happens in the system and what we get as a result.
 Monads, single-argument functions, curring are just tools that can provide this experience in good hands.

-No we are ready to get right to `mona`.
+No we are ready to get right to `moona`.

 ## ✨ Overview

-`mona` is monad-based railroad-oriented ASGI framework.
+`moona` is monad-based railroad-oriented ASGI framework.
 This 2 core qualities are provided via monads and interface for building application with `Handlers`.

 ### Monads

-Let's start with some monads that `mona` provides.
+Let's start with some monads that `moona` provides.

 #### Future